Majid-Chaudhary/DataAboard/README.md

 ## Self-Service, On-Prem Data Mesh / Democratization Platform

-Empowering everyone from analysts, engineers, and scientists to ordinary users to securely discover, access, and model data – without IT tickets, data exports, or vendor lock-in.
+Empowering everyone — from analysts, engineers, and scientists to business users — to securely discover, access, and model data without IT tickets, data exports, or vendor lock-in.

+We believe data creators and domain experts know their data best — and they should be able to access and act on it without friction.

+Our goal is not just to remove barriers between people and their data, but also to eliminate barriers to platform adoption — by focusing on seamless integration, simplicity, and zero vendor dependency.

+With Version 2, we aim to embed LLM capabilities directly into the experience, enabling users to search, explore, and reason over data using natural language — removing all borders between people, data, and decision-making.

 ---